wit-ai/node-wit/README.md

 node examples/basic.js <MY_TOKEN>
 ```

 See `examples` folder for more examples.
+Some examples have associated .zip files, do not forget to import those [when creating a new app](https://wit.ai/apps/new) and grab your access token from the Settings section.

 ### Messenger integration example